 Fertility optimization is pre-conception care that targets thyroid function, insulin sensitivity, vitamin D, iron, and folate before you start trying.
-We test deeply, set optimal-range targets like TSH under 2.5 mIU/L and ferritin above 50 ng/mL, and address nutrient gaps so the body is genuinely ready, not just 'not preventing.'
+We test deeply, set optimal-range targets like TSH under 2.5 mIU/L and ferritin above 50 ng/mL, and address nutrient gaps so the body is truly ready, not just 'not preventing.'

-Why don't we wait the standard 12 months?
+Why dont we wait the standard 12 months?

-We do not wait the standard 12 months because that timeline assumes the only options are "wait" or "aggressive intervention."
+We do not wait the standard 12 months because that timeline assumes the only options are "wait" or "intensive intervention."
 In our experience, the barriers are often quiet physiological signals that can be detected and corrected much earlier.
-Waiting is not a strategy.
-Gathering data and optimizing your physiology is.My Perspective: Soil Before Seed

 Guidance from the Clinic: "We use the analogy of soil and seed.
 You would not plant a prize-winning rose in dry, depleted soil and hope for the best.
 You would feed the soil first.
 A healthy pregnancy needs a metabolically resilient system.
 That foundation helps you conceive and helps shape the metabolic programming of your baby."